VFMCS/web-app/README.md

 - run: `gcloud sql connect vfmcs-db --database=vfmcs1 --user=guest`
 - You may encounter a popup in which case select authorize
 - Enter guestpass

-### Access Database from Local psql Client without Cloud SQL Proxy
-Our database is built with PostgreSQL.
-PostgreSQL can be installed [here](https://www.postgresql.org/download/).
-Once installed, run the command:
-- `psql "sslmode=disable dbname=vfmcs1 user=guest hostaddr=34.134.101.113"`
-(Please note that currently your address or network must be whitelisted before being able to connect.)

-Enter '**guestpass**' when prompted for the password.
-You should now be connected and able to query the database.